It’s 5am in the airport. I’m

 ‘Oh.’
 The boy shakes his head.
 He takes a slurp of his Coke.

-the dad.
+‘Okay, I got another one,’ says the dad.
 ‘This bear walks into a bar, and goes, can I have…’

 He stops, dramatically.
 His son narrows his eyes.
 The mom licks her index finger and turns the page in her magazine.
 Dad looks at them all archly.